 Honey may appear liquid, creamy, or crystallised depending on its sugar composition.

 The tendency to crystallise is influenced mainly by the ratio of glucose to fructose.
-Honeys high in glucose crystallise faster, while those richer in fructose remain liquid longer.
+Honeys high in glucose crystallise faster, while those richer in fructose (such as, tupelo honey) remain liquid longer.

 Temperature also affects crystallisation.
 Cooler conditions generally accelerate the process.